logjuicer/logjuicer/README.md

-# logreduce extract anomaly from log files
+# LogJuicer extract anomaly from log files

-Based on success logs, logreduce highlights useful text in failed logs.
+Based on success logs, LogJuicer highlights useful text in failed logs.
 The goal is to save time in finding failures root cause.

 ## How it works

-logreduce implements a custom diffing process to compare logs:
+LogJuicer implements a custom diffing process to compare logs:

 * Random words are removed using a tokenizer.
 * Lines are converted into numbers using the hashing trick.